FabianVegaA/sigmaF/README.md

 ### Tuples

-The tuples are data structs of length greater than 1 that allow others operation different to lists like:
+The tuples are data structs of length greater than 1.
+Unlike lists, they allow the following operations:
 ``` sql
 (1,2) + (3,4)      -- Output: (4,6)
 (4,6,8) - (3,4,5)  -- Output: (1,2,3)
 (0,1) == (0,1)     -- Output: true
 (0,1) != (1,3)     -- Output: true
 ```
-To obtain the values of a tuple must use the same notation of the list, but this data structure not allow ranges as the lists (only you can get one position of a tuple).
+To obtain the values of a tuple, you must use the same notation of the list.
+But this data structure does not allow ranges like the lists (only you can get one position of a tuple).

 E.g.
 ``` sql